-Inspiring Expats: The Argentinian Black Belt Of Linguistics In Budapest & His Spanish Club
+Inspiring Expats: Argentinian Black Belt of Linguistics In Budapest + His Spanish Club

 • 25 Apr 2023 6:16 AM

-Inspiring Expats: The Argentinian Black Belt Of Linguistics In Budapest & His Spanish Club
+Inspiring Expats: Argentinian Black Belt of Linguistics In Budapest + His Spanish Club

 This segment showcases stories of expats rooted in this land, inspired to add cultural value through their craft, written by the journalist Daniel Sepúlveda O.

-He came to Hungary in his interest to initiate a second major.
-Since then, his passion for linguistics has kept him here adding new academic goals.
-As a polyglot he relishes the variety of people passing by Budapest, a context in which today he heads a free social club where the Spanish language is the main character.
+Wenceslao Grillo is a polyglot who relishes the opportunity to meet a wide variety of people passing through Budapest, a context in which today he heads a free social club where the Spanish language is the main character.

 From machine languages to people´s languages

-When I ask Wenceslao Grillo what his first approach to Hungarian culture was, we are faced with one of those atypical cases.
+When I ask him what his first approach to Hungarian culture was, we are faced with one of those atypical cases.
 He first began studying the Magyar language in Argentina simply because of his attraction to the rarity of the language.

 Nothing strange, however, when he tells us that linguistics (before languages) has been something that has caught his attention since he was a child, without knowing what that field of knowledge was called.